mliew21396/remote-work-u3/week-7/2-eloquent-js/README.md

 - from Further Arrayology to The Global Object

 Read the chapter summary.

-## Release 5: Evaluate Code Combat
-Now that you know a little bit about JavaScript, go to the Taunt the Guards challenge on [Code Combat](http://codecombat.com/play/level/taunt-the-guards) and answer the questions in the [my_solution.js](my_solution.js)file.

-You can choose whether to complete the actual challenge or not.

 Now you should be ready to face the next challenges!